DeOye2710/olist_ecommerce_performance_dashboard/README.md

-🛒 Olist E-commerce Performance Dashboard
+🛒 Olist E-commerce Performance Analysis
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Overview
 This project presents a comprehensive Power BI dashboard analyzing sales, customer, and seller performance on the Olist e-commerce platform.